Skip to content

 Test locally with QEMU

-For a faster debugging loop, you can run the EIF image locally with QEMU instead of deploying to AWS each time.
+For a faster debugging loop, you can boot the same kernel and initramfs inputs locally with QEMU instead of deploying to AWS each time.
 First, build the enclave image:

 caution apps build

 This outputs the EIF path and a build directory you can inspect.
-Run the EIF locally with QEMU:
+The build directory contains an eif-stage/output/ directory with:

 qemu-system-x86_64 \